CSSLint/parser-lib/docs/css.md

 The ParserLib CSS parser is a CSS3 SAX-inspired parser written in JavaScript.
 By default, the parser only deals with standard CSS syntax and doesn't do validation (checking of property names and values).

-Adding to your page
+Installation
 -------------------

+The CSS parser is intended for use primarily in command line JavaScript environments.

-To use the CSS parser, you can either include the entire library on your page:
+You can, though, use the CSS parser in an HTML page.
+To use the CSS parser on an HTML page, you can either include the entire library on your page:

     <script src="parserlib.js"></script>